October 14th & 15th 2017

 • Young children should not walk the dog.

-• Please no pets allowed in restrooms or Port-o-lets
+• No pets allowed in restrooms or Port-o-lets

-• Please do not leave your pets unattended at any time.
+• Do not leave your pets unattended at any time.

 Prater's Mill Year Round